drzcode/sam-local-windows-install/README.md

 # SAM Local Installation

-Install SAM Local on Windows, and test with a simple Lambda function.
+Install SAM Local on Windows 10 Enterprise.
+Test SAM Local with a simple Lambda function.

 According to [AWS](https://github.com/awslabs/aws-sam-local#sam-local-beta), '_sam is the AWS CLI tool for managing Serverless applications written with AWS Serverless Application Model (SAM).
 SAM Local can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, and generate sample payloads for various event sources._'